LeoneGarage/terraform/README.md

 #### Content
 There are 2 subdirectories, *provision* and *workspace*.
 Each contains individual terraform templates.
 *provision* will provision AWS VPC infrastructure and configure Databricks Workspace with Account API.
-After this template is run succesfully, the Workspace should be accessible through it's url.
+After this template is run succesfully, the Workspace should be accessible through its url.
 *workspace* will use PAT created by *provision* step to configure a Cluster and a Notebook in the newly created Workspace.
 The whole thing is executed by running ./configure.sh script from root directory.